Francis Hodgson Nixon: Death

-Nixon suffered from insomnia, produced from overwork in his profession as a journalist, and this was believed to be the reason he took his own life.
-Overwork may have also influenced his earlier decision to return to architecture.
-In 1881, he advertised his services in the Rockhampton Bulletin.

-He died by suicide on 5 November 1883 at about 4:00 p.m., by shooting himself in the head.
-After transacting some business in Rockhampton in the afternoon he hired a cab, and drove to the vicinity of Mr. W. Pattison's works, near Alligator Creek.
-He instructed the cabman to wait on the Rockhampton side of the bridge across the creek.
-Shortly after a man on the bridge heard a shot fired, and informed Mr. J. Hyland, manager of the works, who at once went to the spot.
-He there found Nixon lying shot through the temple with a Colt's Derringer, reclining against a tree.
+Nixon committed suicide on 5 November 1883 at about 4:00 p.m. via a gunshot wound to the head.
+He suffered from insomnia produced from overwork in his profession as a journalist, believed to have been the reason he took his own life.
+Earlier that afternoon, after transacting business in Rockhampton, he hired a cab and drove to the vicinity of Mr. W. Pattison near Alligator Creek, instructing the cabman to wait on the Rockhampton side of the bridge across the creek.
+Shortly after, a man on the bridge heard a shot fired and informed manager Mr. J. Hyland to report to the site of the sound.
+Not long after, the party found Nixon lying against a tree holding a Colt's Derringer with a gunshot wound through the temple.
+Nixon was believed to have died about five minutes after Hyland's party reached him.

-Nixon died about five minutes after Hyland reached him.
-Nixon's remains were afterwards removed to his residence in Quay Street.
-He left a widow and a family of ten children, for whom general sympathy was felt.
-The funeral of Nixon took place on 6 November 1884, and was attended by his friends and a number of our principal citizens, who testified to the respect they had for him by following his remains to the South Rockhampton cemetery.
-The funeral service was read by the Rev. A. C. Yorke in an impressive manner.
+Nixon's remains were transported to his residence in Quay Street, leaving a widow and ten children.
+The funeral of Nixon took place on 6 November 1884, and was attended by his friends and a number of principal citizens, who testified to the respect they had for him by following his coffin to the South Rockhampton cemetery.